 01 of 05

-A corner can seem like something that is difficult to sew.
-It isn't if you know when to stop by placing a seam guide in front of the needle just like you do for your seam allowance.
-When the edge of the fabric you are sewing reaches the seam guide in front of the needle, put the needle down, raise the presser foot and pivot the fabric so the new edge is lined up with your seam guide.Continue to 2 of 5 below.
+A corner can seem like something difficult to sew.
+It isn't as long as you know when to stop by placing a seam guide in front of the needle just like you do for your seam allowance.
+When the edge of the fabric you are sewing reaches the seam guide in front of the needle, put the needle down, raise the presser foot, and pivot the fabric so the new edge is lined up with your seam guide.Continue to 2 of 5 below.

 02 of 05

 Creating Perfect Points